-Whenever there’s a disaster, nurses respond with heroism and skill.
+Whenever and wherever there’s a disaster, nurses respond with heroism and skill.
 The skills required in the nursing process – medical and scientific expertise, a level head, and an understanding of the full range of human responses to illness – are the same skills needed in disaster recovery.

 Since then, we have deployed Medical Missions to the Philippines following Typhoon Haiyan; and to Florida, Puerto Rico, and the Virgin Islands following Hurricanes Harvey, Irma and Maria.
-NYSNA nurses are joining with healthcare practitioners and trade unionists as part of the New York Recovery Network (NYRN) and Healthcare Without Borders to deliver timely, compassionate care to those in need.
+NYSNA nurses are partnering with healthcare practitioners and trade unionists as part of the New York Recovery Network (NYRN) and Healthcare Without Borders to deliver critical, timely, and compassionate care to those in need.

 NYRN Visits the U.S. Virgin Islands

-NYSNA RNs Delegation to Puerto Rico December 2017
+NYSNA RNs Delegation to Puerto Rico: December, 2017

 NYSNA RNs, Sandy Relief in the Rockaways

-On volunteering in the Philippines following Typhoon Haiyan
+On volunteering in the Philippines, following Typhoon Haiyan: